-Code Blue is part of each Organization's Compliance & Ethics Program.
-The programs were created to help us understand our duty under and beyond the law.
+Code Blue is part of the Company's Compliance & Ethics Program.
+The program was created to help us understand our duty under and beyond the law.

 There are many laws and regulations that affect the way we do business.
 Some of these laws control: